On-premise vs. cloud computing: definition and differences

 Cloud computing means relying on a third-party provider to host all your data.
 In this case, a third-party provider is a direct supervisor of your infrastructure maintenance, while businesses only pay a subscription fee for the resources they use.

-The used server hardware components reside in the provider’s data center, which means the responsibility for data backups and maintenance falls on them.
+The used server hardware components reside in the provider’s data center, which means they are responsible for data backups and maintenance.
 This frees up businesses and helps them to have better flexibility when upscaling or downscaling their operations.
 The service itself is delivered via the internet and is accessible only remotely.

 Advantages of cloud computing